tinacms/tinacms-site/content/blog/editing-on-the-cloud.md

 ![tina-diagram](/img/how_tina_works_asset.png)

-With most JAMstack sites, there are various transformations happening which transform your editor's source content (e.g markdown) into the generated html on your live site.
-Because of this, Tina will usually need to be run in a live development environment.
+With most JAMstack sites, there are various transformations happening that transform your editor's source content (e.g markdown) into the generated HTML on your live site.
+These transformations happen either at build time or while running a development server.
+For Tina to give your editors a live, hot-reloading experience **that also transforms content**, it needs to be run in a _live development environment_.

 > So, do my editors need to run a local dev server to edit a TinaCMS site?